gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Many of the player unlocks in 25w14craftmine achieve their effects by giving the player an attribute modifier, which are not removed when updating out of this version (unless their attribute exists only in 25w14craftmine).
 -  When inside a mine with the One HP mine ingredient the player is given an attribute modifier that reduces max health by 19.
 The modifier is cleared upon leaving the mine, but it can be preserved by updating out of 25w14craftmine without leaving the mine.
 -  Using a mine revisitor to visit an old mine sets the player's game mode to adventure.
 Dying in a mine in multiplayer sets the player's game mode to spectator.
 These game modes can be preserved by logging off and updating out of craftmine.

+**1.21.8**
+- Occasionally inside of a shipwreck an treasure map will spawn inside of the chest but instead of being a normal treasure map it will be an empty treasure map

+**25w34a**
+- Before 25w35a copper golems that were given poppies by iron golems have them in their head slot instead of the saddle slot

+**25w35a**
+-In 25w35a, shelves can connect to other shelves facing the opposite direction, in 25w36b, this connection can no longer happen, making connected shelves facing different directions discontinued, the connection doesn't always happen in 25w35a either, the most reliable way is to place the redstone blocks after the shelves, or re-place them afterwards.

+**25w36a**
+- In snapshot 25w36a/b, by placing an unwaxed copper rod of any oxidation level but the default one next to blocks that are able to interact with redstone and having it get struck by lightning will cause the blocks to power forever (as long as no block updates are caused).
+Exceptions include: repeaters, comparators, pistons and sticky pistons.